samc621/SneakerBot/README.md

 When creating a task, you can specify `auto_solve_captcha` (Boolean), however, this parameter is optional and defaults to `true`.

 You must sign up for and fund a 2Captcha account, and then add your `API_KEY_2CAPTCHA` to the .env file in order to auto-solve captchas.

+In some cases, the captcha result provided by 2Captcha will be incorrect, in which case the captcha must be manually solved.

 For manually-solving captchas, you will be given a 5-minute timeout after the email notification to check the browser and solve the captcha.